-- Libert, B., Orolbaev, E., Steklov, Y. (2008).
+- Libert, B. et al. (2008).
 Water and Energy Crisis in Central Asia.
-The China and Eurasia Forum Quarterly Vol 6, No 3.
+China and Eurasia Forum Quarterly, 6(3).

 - Sodiqov, A. (2012).
 The Rogun Dam Controversy: Is Compromise Possible?
 Central Asia-Caucasus Institute Analyst.
 [Access date: 20.12.2022].

-- Strickman, R., Porkka, M. (2008).
-Water and Social Changes in Central Asia: Problems Related to Cotton Production in Uzbekistan.
-Rahaman, M.M. & Varis, O. (eds.): Central Asian Waters.
+- Strickman, R. & Porkka, M. (2008).
+Water & Social Changes in Central Asia: Problems Related to Cotton Production in Uzbekistan.
+In: Rahaman & Varis (eds.).
+Central Asian Waters.
 Espoo: Water & Development Publications – Helsinki University of Technology.

 - Weil, S. (2012).
 Tit-for-Tat: The Evolution of Non-Cooperation over the Rogun Dam.
-CSIS - Center for Strategic and International Studies.
+CSIS.

 - World Bank (2014).
 Fifth and Final Riparian Meetings on Rogun Assessment Studies.
 Press Release.
 [Access date: 20.12.2022].